mlehmus-dot/seahorse-backup-tool/README.md

 # ==TAKE BACKUP==

 1a.
-Copy folder "seahorse-backup-tool" (inc. files: backup.sh, restore.sh, remove-old-keys.sh, INSTALL.sh and folder named: saved-backup)
+Download folder "seahorse-backup-tool" (inc. files: backup.sh, restore.sh, remove-old-keys.sh, INSTALL.sh and folder named: saved-backup)

 2a.
 If you want copy passwords from computer A to computer B: Paste seahorse-backup-tool -folder to USB stick